Okay, get to get the goods here on this ABC email scandal, quote unquote.

 Whatever the reason.

-You've you've got people it won't be long, folks, as the Democrats campaign fizzles to get us out of this war.
+It won't be long, folks, as the Democrats' campaign fizzles to get us out of this war.

-Some Democrats somewhere, some elected Democrat somewhere, will advance the notion that you know it was better under Saddam.
+Some Democrat somewhere, some elected Democrat somewhere will advance the notion that, you know, it was better under Saddam.

-And after that, somebody's gonna say, Why don't we just put Saddam back in and get out of there?
+And after that, somebody's going to say, why don't we just put Saddam back in and get out of there and just get rid of all of this?

-That's the because they're they view the operations as uh basically inhumane since we're firing weapons and not passing out meals on wheels.
+Because they view the operations as basically inhumane since we're firing weapons and not passing out meals on wheels.

-I mentioned this uh story, this column in the San Diego Union Tribune in the opening hour of the program by Ruben Navarette.
+I mentioned this story, this column in the San Diego Union Tribune in the opening hour of the program by Ruben Navaret.

-It used to be that a person in his twenties and thirties who was out of has scruel and into the job market still living with his parents was too humiliated to show his face in the light of day.
+It used to be that a person in his 20s and 30s who was out of hasskruel and into the job market still living with his parents was too humiliated to show his face in the light of day.

 Psychologists, sociologists, and other experts say it's become socially acceptable to be a young adult and still live at home.